-Mors Smitt Technologies Ltd. 1010 Johnson Drive, Buffalo Grove, IL 60089-6918, USA salesmst@wabtec.com Mors Smitt UK Graycar Business Park, Burton on Trent, DE13 8EN, UK Tel: +44 (0)1283 357 263 sales.msuk@wabtec.com
+Mors Smitt Technologies Ltd. 1010 Johnson Drive Buffalo Grove, IL 60089-6918, USA salesmst@wabtec.com Mors Smitt UK Graycar Business Park Burton on Trent, DE13 8EN, UK Tel: +44 (0)1283 357 263 sales.msuk@wabtec.com

-RMS Mors Smitt 19 Southern Court, Keysborough, VIC 3171, Australia Tel: +61 (0)3 8544 1200 sales.rms@wabtec.com
+RMS Mors Smitt 19 Southern Court Keysborough, VIC 3173, Australia Tel: +61 (0)3 8544 1200 sales.rms@wabtec.com

-(c) Copyright 2025
+(c) Copyright 2022

 All rights reserved.
 Nothing from this edition may be multiplied, or made public in any form or manner, either electronically, mechanically, by photocopying, recording, or in any manner, without prior written consent from Mors Smitt.
 This also applies to accompanying drawings and diagrams.
 Due to a policy of continuous development Mors Smitt reserves the right to alter the equipment specification and description outlined in this datasheet without prior notice and no part of this publication shall be deemed to be part of any contract for the equipment unless specifically referred to as an inclusion within such contract.
-Mors Smitt does not warrant that any of the information contained herein is complete, accurate, free from potential errors, or fit for any party's use of the information in this document.
+Mors Smitt does not warrant that any of the information contained herein is complete, accurate, free from potential errors, or fit for any particular purpose.
+Mors Smitt does not accept any responsibility arising from any party's use of the information in this document.